TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 `@STAR` is named after SQL's star operator `*`, but it allows you to programmatically generate a set of column selections and aliases instead of just selecting all available columns.
 A query may use more than one `@STAR` and may also include explicit column selections.

 `@STAR` uses SQLMesh's knowledge of each table's columns and data types to generate the appropriate column list.

-If the column data types are known then the resulting query `CAST`s columns to their data type in the source table.
+If the column data types are known, the resulting query `CAST`s columns to their data type in the source table.
 Otherwise, the columns will be listed without any casting.

 `@STAR` supports the following arguments, in this order: